 This post is technically part 2 of what happened on my son’s graduation day.

-A was all smiling, so happy to take pictures with his Dad even pulled out his signature silly faces to be captured on my camera.
-All that were gone by the time I got to his side.
+Alex was all smile, so happy to take pictures with his Dad even pulled out his signature silly faces to be captured on my camera.
+All that was gone by the time I got to his side.

 “I am so happy, Mommy.”
 He said quietly and honestly but failed to stop the tears.

 Looking at him like that.
 My little boy…swept by with so much emotion I had to fight hard not to cry myself.
 His Dad tried to distract him up by asking if he wants to spend the night at his Dad’s house.